 The Way Forward

 Inspection and strimming operations will need to continue throughout the summer and autumn.
 The parish should consider making plans to:

-• encourage greater use of the parish footpaths - (see EVENTS page for information - Parish Walks) also PC noticeboards
+• encourage greater use of the parish footpaths - go to EVENTS also PC noticeboards

 • develop stronger links with SCC to improve maintenance of the footpath infrastructure and